Winston, Goins lead No. 6 Michigan State into Big Ten final

-CHICAGO (AP) — Cassius Winston scored 21 points and Kenny Goins keyed Michigan State’s fast start, helping the sixth-ranked Spartans beat No. 19 Wisconsin 67-55 in the Big Ten Tournament semifinals on Saturday.
+Winston scored 21 points and Goins had 13 points and 12 rebounds, helping No. 6 Michigan State beat No. 19 Wisconsin 67-55 in the Big Ten Tournament semifinals on Saturday.

-Goins, Aaron Henry and Xavier Tillman also led a dominant rebounding effort as Michigan State earned its seventh consecutive win in its series against Wisconsin.
-Goins finished with 13 points, 12 rebounds and two blocked shots, and Henry grabbed a career-high 11 boards to power the Spartans to a 44-30 advantage on the glass.
+Goins, Aaron Henry and Xavier Tillman led a dominant rebounding effort as the Spartans earned their seventh consecutive win in their series against the Badgers.
+Tillman finished with 17 points and seven rebounds, and Henry grabbed a career-high 11 boards to power Michigan State to a 44-30 advantage on the glass.

+“All in all, a gritty performance by us,” coach Tom Izzo said.

-Winston shook out his left foot a bit after he accidentally kicked Wisconsin guard Brad Davison with about 4 minutes left in the first half.
+Winston shook out his left ankle a bit after he accidentally kicked Wisconsin guard Brad Davison with about 4 minutes left in the first half.
 But the Big Ten Player of the Year stayed in the game and showed no sign of trouble while going 9 for 17 from the field and passing for six assists.

+Winston said he was fine, but Izzo made it sound as if it was tenuous for a bit.

+“Cassius was on adrenaline, he’s been on adrenaline for a while,” Izzo said.
+“At halftime, I really didn’t know what was going to happen.
+So adrenaline kicked in and it got him through parts of another half.”

-The Spartans (27-6) earned their ninth win in 10 games and will go for their sixth Big Ten tourney title on Sunday against the winner of the Minnesota-Michigan semifinal.
+The top-seeded Spartans (27-6) earned their ninth win in 10 games and will go for their sixth Big Ten tourney title on Sunday against Michigan.
+The 10th-ranked Wolverines advanced with a 76-49 victory over Minnesota.

+“Just another chance at a championship.
+That’s what we play for here,” Winston said.
+“That’s what it’s all about at Michigan State.”

 Wisconsin star Ethan Happ bounced back nicely from a shaky performance in the quarterfinals against Nebraska, finishing with 20 points, six rebounds and four blocked shots.
-Kobe King had 13 points for the low-scoring Badgers.
+Kobe King had 13 points, but the Badgers (23-10) shot just 35 percent from the field.

 Nate Reuvers, who had 14 points in the victory over the Cornhuskers, was 0 for 7 from the field and failed to score.
 D’Mitrik Trice had seven points on 3-for-10 shooting before fouling out with about a minute left.

-The Badgers (23-10) got off to a slow start and didn’t recover.

-The 6-foot-7 Goins swished his first three 3-point attempts in the first 6 minutes of the game.
+While the Badgers stumbled at the start, the 6-foot-7 Goins swished his first three 3-point attempts in the first 6 minutes of the game.
 Tillman made a foul shot and then converted a three-point play to give the Spartans a 27-10 lead with 7:42 left in the first half.

 Wisconsin closed to 35-27 at the break, helped by a missed dunk by Goins in the final seconds.
 The Badgers challenged the Spartans at a few points down the stretch, but Winston and Goins had an answer every time.